pingplop/pingplop/README.md

 ## Self-host

-I offer an official [Pingplop docker image][pingplop-docker] that enables you to effortlessly self-host the platform.
+I offer official [Pingplop docker image][pingplop-docker] that enables you to effortlessly self-host the platform.
 You have the flexibility to host Pingplop across multiple regions on [Fly.io](https://fly.io) or any other cloud providers of your choice.

 For detailed instructions, please read the [documentation page][pingplop-docs].

 ## Contributions